 WebEx Recorded Sessions

 Download PDF version formatted for print:

-MIIC and Pharmacies (PDF: 41KB/2 pages)
+MIIC and Pharmacies (PDF)

 The Minnesota Immunization Information Connection (MIIC) is a confidential, computerized system that collects immunization records for Minnesota residents across the lifespan.
-MIIC combines immunizations a client has received into a single record, even if the shots were given by different health care providers in the state.
+MIIC combines immunizations a patient has received into a single record, even if the shots were given by different health care providers in the state.
 This helps ensure correct and timely vaccinations.

 MIIC is available at no cost to authorized users, such as health care providers, hospitals, public health agencies, pharmacies, schools, and child care providers.
 Nearly all primary care providers in the state participate in and rely on MIIC for the most complete and accurate immunization records.

-Pharmacies can use MIIC to:
+Pharmacies are required by law to use MIIC to:

 - Direct data entry while logged into the MIIC application.

 - Data exchange (electronic transfer of data) between a practice management system or electronic health record and MIIC.

 Data exchange eliminates the need to enter immunization data in both a practice management system/ electronic health record and MIIC.
 For more information visit Submitting and Exchanging Data with MIIC.